ACP LAB

 ResearchGate | LinkedIn

 HeeSun Choi is an Assistant Professor in Human Factors in the Department of Psychological Sciences at Texas Tech University.
 She was an associate service fellow in Division of Safety Research and Center for Robotics Research at the National Institute for Occupational Safety and Health.
-She completed her undergraduate study with dual degrees in psychology and business (2007) at Yonsei University, and received her M.A.
+Dr. Choi completed her undergraduate study with dual degrees in psychology and business (2007) at Yonsei University, and received her M.A.
 (2013) and Ph.D.
 (2016) degrees in human factors and applied cognition from Department of Psychology, North Carolina State University.
 Prior to graduate school, she worked in the information technology industry in South Korea from 2007 to 2010.
 She studies human attention, cognition, and age-related declines, with a focus on occupational and driving safety.

 Picture